 How We Help

 Women in our city who come from these circumstances are referred to us by our partner organizations: WEFight, The Downtown Mission, and the House of Sophrosyne.
-We provide our clients with one-on-one professional consultation to address the social challenges they face, while taking them through a business curriculum with sessions covering topics such as healthy relationships, mental health, and financial literacy.
+We provide our clients with one-on-one consultation to address the social challenges they face, while taking them through a business curriculum with sessions covering topics such as healthy relationships, mental health, and financial literacy.

 Since The Liberty Project’s inception, we have had 17 survivors graduate the program, distributing over $12,000 in wages, and are welcoming 9 new clients in the fall semester.